cvicens/openwhisk-demo/README.md

 # Going serverless on Openshift with OpenWhisk
 **Set of 'look ma no server' demos to enjoy OpenWhisk**

 A while ago I was proposed to run a tech lab around the 'serverless' buzzword.
-By then I was already aware of the concept (I tried AWS back in 2015) and actually liked it, but to be honest since those experiments I had had very little contact with serveless tech, until Red Hat released some interesting labs (more on this later).
+By then I was already aware of the concept (I tried AWS back in 2015) and actually liked it, but to be honest since those experiments I had had very little contact with serverless tech, until Red Hat released some interesting labs (more on this later).

 ## TL;DR

 I'll introduce you to a set of explained simple demos of increasing complexity.
 I also give some hints to make sense of 'serverless' and 'function as a service' in the real world.
+This is part 1 of (maybe) 3, other parts (code is already included in folder ./node) will include an Alexa Skill and an integration with AHOI API

 ## Pre-requisites